Learn how the shipping industry and other vessel owners utilize underwater drones to perform frequent underwater inspections

 - Portable and suitable for handling

-- You can perform underwater inspections in an easy and efficient way
+- Perform underwater inspections in an easy and efficient way

-- Auto depth and auto heading makes good video footage
+- Auto depth and auto heading gives you great maneuverability

 - Low maintenance cost and inexpensive spare parts